Best Skatepark in Every State

-Skateboarding was invented in the late 1940s and is more popular than ever today.
+Skateboarding started in the 1940s and is more popular than ever.
 There are over 11 million skateboarders in the United States and 85 million worldwide.

 In 2019, the Tony Hawk Foundation identified about 2,800 public skateparks in the U.S., with hundreds more unofficial ones.
 So where's a good skatepark near you?

 These are the best skateparks in every state across America.

 Bottom line: This park has some cool features.
 They include a three-stair hubba (or ledge), an eight-stair handrail, and a skull bowl with real pool tile and pool coping.

 What people say: "Great park for singles and family.
 Lots of activities and recreation.
 Has Large dog park with water feature and Astro turf .
 My dog loves it.
 There's an area for small dogs and large dogs.
 Lots of walking trails, picnic areas and trees.
 Beautiful scenery.
 With a very large parking lot." —Nikki L., from Chicago, Illinois, on Yelp

 More information about Veteran’s Park